rodneyshupe/Cookbook/Recipes/Entrees/Pasta/PastaAllAssassina.rst

    needs to be hot when you add it to the spaghetti, otherwise you will lower the cooking temperature for the pasta.
 2. In a cast iron pan, add olive oil, garlic, red chili flakes.
-Heat until fregrant and pour in the 1/3 of undiluted tomato passata/puree.
+Heat until fragrant and pour in the 1/3 of undiluted tomato passata/puree.
 To temper the acidity from the tomatoes, you can add 1 teaspoon sugar.
 3. Spread the passata over the whole pan with a wooden spoon and let it reduce and thicken slightly.
 At this point put the uncooked spaghetti in the pan, distributing the pasta a way that it lies on top of the sauce.
    The passata will spit when first poured into the pan so take care not to get burnt
-4. Wait for the underside of the spaghetti to start caramelizing before turning it over.
+4. Wait for the underside of the spaghetti to start caramelising before turning it over.
 This must be done carefully, a little at a time using a spatula.
 Let the otherside of the spaghetti start to crisp a little and then pour in a ladle of the hot tomato broth.
 It's better not to pour it